Distance Education · Health Sciences · Health Information - HITT

 Notice of any action taken under these protocol and procedures, by Blinn College or its employees, may be delivered by hand, through the U.S. Postal Service, or electronically to the student’s Blinn Buc e-mail account.
 Notice shall be deemed received upon actual receipt, on deposit in the U.S. Mail, or upon entering the information processing system used by Blinn College for Blinn Buc e-mail accounts, whichever first occurs.

-TWO MAJOR EXAMS FOR THIS CLASS WILL BE CLOSED TEXTBOOK AND PROCTORED.
-CODING RESOURCES ARE ACCEPTABLE.
-TAKING AN EXAM WITHOUT A PROCTOR WILL RESULT IN A GRADE OF ZERO (0).
+ALL MAJOR EXAMS FOR THIS CLASS WILL BE CLOSED TEXTBOOK AND PROCTORED VIA HONORLOCK.
+(Coding books are allowed on exams) TAKING AN EXAM WITHOUT A PROCTOR WILL RESULT IN A GRADE OF ZERO (0).

 It is the responsibility of faculty to maintain scholastic integrity at the College District by refusing to tolerate any form of scholastic dishonesty.
 Adequate control of test materials, strict supervision during testing, and other preventative measures shall be utilized, as necessary, to prevent cheating or plagiarism.
 (Blinn College Policy: Section Student Complaints/Course Grade Complaints #239501)